tedsluis/dump1090-kubernetes/README.md

 kubectl describe deployments
 ````

-Check dump1090 in you browser.
-You may need to refresh you browser a view times!
+Check dump1090 in your browser.
+You may need to refresh your browser a view times!

 ````
 http://external_ip_address_of_service/dump1090